parthjain99/Parth-Jain-Fetch-Backend-Challenge-Node/README.md

     ```

 ### Testing
-1. Run unit tests with the following command:
+1. Install frisby
     ```
+    npm install frisby
+    ```
+2. Run unit tests with the following command:
+    ```
     npm run test
     ```

-2. To test the "POST" request for a receipt, you can use cURL with the following command:
+3. To test the "POST" request for a receipt, you can use cURL with the following command:
     ```
     curl -H 'Content-Type: application/json' \
             -d '{